 Baking with the Kids

 November!
-The official ping on the grown-up calendar that the holidays, baking with the kids, and all things ‘family’ has begun.
+The official ping on the grown-up calendar that the holidays, baking with the kids, and all things ‘family’ have begun.

 Where to Begin?

 First, gather the family around to make a list of everyone who will receive baked goods.
 Are you mailing them?
 Do you need gift bags or other kinds of packaging?
 Do the kids have friends they want to include?
 Their teachers?
 The neighbors?
 Are you going to make special cookies for some people?
 Here’s a checklist of to-do’s so all goes as smoothly (and as fun) as possible on a baking day:

 - It’s probably a good idea to make some freezer space to store some ingredients and finished products until they’re ready to be given out.